The Division on Queer Criminology is an official division of the American Society of Criminology.

 In March 2019, enough signatures were obtained from ASC members to request a formal action by the Executive Board to create a Division on Queer Criminology.

-A leadership committee has also been created to oversee the activities of the pending DQC.
+A leadership committee has also been created to oversee the activities of the DQC.
 The members are:

 - Angela Dwyer, Co-Chair